The Colors of The Sheltie

 100% Dilute blue

 DNA Studies: The E locus gene has been identified as the MC1R gene on canine chromosome 5.
-The mask is due to a single amino acid substitution coded by the gene, and recessive yellow/red is due to a premature stop codon.
+The mask is due to a single amino acid substitution, the grizzle color is due to a differeent amino acid substitution, and recessive yellow/red is due to a premature stop codon.
 This last is a mutation that stops amino acids from being added to a protein, thus resulting in a non-functional protein.
-The gene for the brindle pattern has NOT been found at this location, and has been re-assigned to the K locus.
+The mutation for the brindle pattern has NOT been found at this location, and has been re-assigned to the K locus.

-E Locus genes: The E locus genes are extremely important in many gun dog breeds.
-Three alleles are present.
-The most dominant allele is Em, which results in a black muzzle, and permits black hair anywhere on the body.
-Recessive to Em is the E allele, which is the common allele in Shelties, which allows black pigment to form anywhere in the hair coat.
+E Locus: The E locus alleles are extremely important in many gun dog breeds.
+Four alleles are present.
+The most dominant allele is Em, which results in a black muzzle, and permits expression of K and A alleles anywhere else on the body..
+Recessive to Em is the Eg allele, which produces grizzle Afghans and domino Salukis.
+Recessive to Eg is E, the common allele in Shelties, which allows black pigment to form anywhere in the hair coat.
 The recessive e allele, which is not found in Shelties, prevents any black/brown pigment from forming in any part of the coat, so that the dog is uniformly red or yellow.
 Black pigment is still present in the skin.
 The ee genotype is found in yellow Labrador Retrievers.

-G Locus genes: This is the greying gene which results in a dog who is born black, but who whose black gradually is replaced by a uniform grey color as the dog matures.
+G Locus: This is the greying gene which results in a dog who is born black, but who whose black gradually is replaced by a uniform grey color as the dog matures.
 The breed most characteristically associated with this gene is the Kerry Blue Terrier.

 Sheltie are uniformly gg, and their coat remains retains full depth of color as the dog matures.
 The dominant G allele, not found in Shelties, results in a coat where the black (or liver brown) becomes grey as the dog matures.

-K Locus genes: The dominant black gene belongs at the newly described K Locus.
+K Locus: The dominant black color belongs at the recently described K Locus.
 The dominant allele results in black dog.
 This is the common black of the Border Collie.
 Recessive to black is brindle, and recessive to brindle is non-brindle tan.
 Brindle is a pattern of vertical black stripes on a tan background, so it can only show on areas of the dog that would otherwise be sable tan.

 Expected Colors